Dual Diagnosis Treatment

 Credit: Stories of Hope

 Not all treatment centers are the same, just as no two individuals are the same.
-Patients might require medically-assisted detox, which in some instances will necessitate adjusting the medications used to manage their mental health symptoms.
+Patients might require medically-assisted detox, which in some instances will necessitate adjusting the medications used to manage their mental stability and potential symptoms.
 For many cases of dual diagnosis, the careful balance of medications and targeted therapies required strongly favor inpatient treatment.

-Specialized inpatient dual diagnosis centers have trained psychiatric and medical staff whose job it is to manage these uncertain and difficult cases.
+Specialized inpatient centers have trained psychiatric and medical staff whose job it is to manage these uncertain and difficult cases.

 Guidelines to Choosing the Proper Treatment Center